Outing to Lake Blue Ridge on 1999 April 18.

-MLUUC became officially affiliated with the UUA on 2000 May 07, and we were welcomed into membership on 2000 June 22, at the UUA General Assembly in Nashville TN.
+MLUUC became officially affiliated with the UUA on 2000 May 06, and we were welcomed into membership on 2000 June 22 at the UUA General Assembly in Nashville TN.
 In November of that same year, MLUUC moved to a new home, a rental space at Walnut Mountain near Ellijay GA.
 We were there for the next seven years.

-We received some unsettling news in 2015, when the building was seized from our landlord by the U.S. Marshall’s office.
-We eventually placed a bid on the property, much lower than the asking price, and with little hope of acquiring it, we proceeded to look for a new property.
+We received some unsettling news in 2015, when the building was seized from our landlord by the U.S. Marshal’s office.
+We eventually placed a bid on the property, much lower than the asking price.
+With little hope of acquiring it, we proceeded to look for a new property.
 We found and rejected several prospects.

 To read about the history of the Unitarian Universalist Association, please click here.